rickzx/C0-Compiler-Haskell/lab3/README.md

 When performing elaboration, we first elaborated on the AST generated on the headerfiles, putting all the function definitions and typedefs in Maps in a state monad.
 Then, we performed a similar elaboration for the main file.
 During our elaboration, we changed the types from typedefs accordingly, so that each type we get from a typedef are all converted to the primitive types it is corresponding to from the typedef map in each state.

-With the Maps generated in the mutable state for both header and mainfile,we are also able to conduct part of typechecking in elaboration, such as multiple declarations of the same function needs have the same type.
+With the Maps generated in the mutable state for both header and main file, we are also able to conduct part of typechecking in elaboration, such as multiple declarations of the same function needs have the same type.
 We will discuss more of typechecking in the section below.

 ## Typechecking